 What is being done about it?

-I then came up with concepts that, on the one hand, answered my problematic and, on the other hand, could fit into the context of French high schools and be accepted by the teaching staff:
+I then came up with a concept that, on the one hand, would answer my problematic and, on the other hand, could fit into the context of French high schools and be accepted by the teaching staff: Trait d'union.

 Develop the concept by iterating and testing it